 If that doesn't fit into society’s template, society labels them unrealistic or stubborn

-When things dont go the way we expected, conformity pressure kicks in and we start believing the external narrative
+When things dont go the way we expected even after several attempts, conformity pressure kicks in and we start considering the external narrative

 At our weak moments, we accept and our compromises start to feel justified, or we start convincing ourselves otherwise.

-And if this left unnoticed, it slowly becomes a habit.
+If this left unnoticed, it slowly becomes a habit.
 Little by little, as we keep giving up on what truly matters, we move further away from ourselves.
-One day, we look up and realize we have been living someone else’s life.
+And one day we look up and realize we have been living someone else’s life.

 (The Alchemist by Paulo Coelho)